Surf, Culture, and Justice

 Why Yemaya?

-Named for the Orisha of the ocean, Yemaya represents nurturing, resilience, and ancestral strength.
+Named for the Orisha or goddess of the ocean, Yemaya represents nurturing, resilience, and ancestral strength.
 Like her, we protect and empower our communities through the sacred power of water.

 Our Founder

-Hola, I’m Ysanet—I am a mother, a community organizer, a racial justice facilitator, daughter of the Caribbean, and founder of Yemaya Surf.
+Hola, I’m Ysanet—I am a mother, a community organizer, daughter of the Caribbean, and founder of Yemaya Surf.

 My journey with climate activism began ten years ago in New York City but five years ago I moved back to my native country of the Dominican Republic where I learned to surf in the coastal town of Cabarete.
-However, when I looked around in the water or the shore I saw no women who looked like me, my mother, or my aunts.
-The only Dominicans in the water were male instructors working for foreign tourists.
-No one spoke of Yemaya, our ocean Orisha.
-No one connected surfing to our right to protect these shores.
+However, when I looked around in the water or the shore I saw very little women who looked like me, my mother, or my aunts.
+I was receiving so many benefits from surfing — building community, surf therapy, physical strength, and spiritual connection.
+I wanted girls & women from Cabarete and the Dominican Republic to have the same access without worrying about the costs.

 The Ocean Belongs to Everyone, Help Us Reclaim It.